Angles of Your Birth Chart: Deeper Insight into Your Astrology

-Astrology often makes mention of houses, transits and aspects, but it's the angles in your birth chart that really bring your horoscope to life.
+Astrology often makes mention of houses, transits, and aspects, but it's the angles in your birth chart that really bring your horoscope to life.

-Houses are important, because without them astrologers have no way of bringing the significance of cosmic events down to earth.
+Houses are important because, without them, astrologers have no way of bringing the significance of cosmic events down to earth.
 Essentially, without the houses, the horoscope would have no structure.

 Within the circle of the horoscope there are four all-important points that define a birth chart in a most special way.
-They are the "cusp" (or beginning) of the 1st, 4th, 7th and 10th houses.
+They are the "cusp" (or beginning) of the 1st, 4th, 7th, and 10th houses.
 These points are known as the "angles," and they have particular significance because they represent physical points of energy manifestation.
-The angles in an Astrology birth chart are where your horoscope comes alive; where you meet and interact with the outside world.
+The angles in your Astrology birth chart are where your horoscope comes alive; where you meet and interact with the outside world.

-Some call the angles of the birth chart a personal cross of matter because you can draw a horizontal line connecting the 1st and 7th houses, and then a vertical line connecting the 4th and 10th houses.
+Some call the angles of the birth chart a personal cross of matter, because you can draw a horizontal line connecting the 1st and 7th houses, and then a vertical line connecting the 4th and 10th houses.